syllab-ntu/syllab/publications.md

 in IACR Communications in Cryptology **CiC 2024-2**
 - *Z. Xu, J. Cui, K. Hu and M. Wang*, "*Integral Attack on the Full FUTURE Block Cipher*"
 in Tsinghua Science and Technology
+- *M. Khairallah*, "*Revisiting Leakage-Resilient MACs and Succinctly-Committing AEAD: More Applications of Pseudo-Random Injections*"
+in IACR Transactions on Symmetric Cryptology **ToSC 2025-1** / Fast Software Encryption - **FSE 2025**
 - *K. Hu and T. Yap*, "*Perfect Monomial Prediction for Modular Addition*"
 in IACR Transactions on Symmetric Cryptology **ToSC 2024-3** / Fast Software Encryption - **FSE 2025**
 - *A. Bariant, J. Baudrin, G. Leurent, C. Pernot, L. Perrin and T. Peyrin*, "*Fast AES-based Universal Hash Functions and MACs - Featuring LeMac and PetitMac*"